 The Nile is the longest river in the world and certainly one of the most famous, with many wonderful sights along the banks and within easy reach of ports.
-It runs right through Cairo, the capital of Egypt and the largest city in the whole of Africa, and is flanked by some of the most famous landmarks you’d find anywhere in the world.
-As such, Nile cruises are among the best in the world for a holiday filled with historic sights and wide-ranging culture.
+It runs right through Cairo, the capital of Egypt and the largest city in the whole of Africa.
+The river is also flanked by some of the most famous landmarks you’d find anywhere in the world.
+As such, Nile river cruises are among the best in the world for a holiday filled with historic sights and wide-ranging culture.

-Nile cruises give you the chance to see some of the most breath-taking sights in Egypt heading from Cairo in the north to Aswan in the south.
+Nile river cruises give you the chance to see some of the most breathtaking sights in Egypt heading, from Cairo in the north to Aswan in the south.
 A number of river cruise operators offer itineraries in the region, with plenty of variety available to choose from.
-Travelling along the Nile gives you the opportunity to discover remarkable landmarks whilst enjoying amazing luxury in a truly breath-taking setting.
+Travelling along the Nile River gives you the opportunity to discover remarkable landmarks whilst enjoying amazing luxury in a truly breathtaking setting.

 Cairo is without a doubt the main attraction on any cruise along the Nile.
 It’s a magnificent city, ranked as one of the top 20 biggest in the world and offering a fantastic blend of cultures.
 It’s probably most famous for being a hub for exploring various sites pertaining to ancient Egypt but these days it also has plenty of contemporary attractions and places to experience as well.

 However, you’ll find that many of the excursions on a Nile cruise in Cairo do focus on the more ancient landmarks, as they cover the most popular parts of Egypt as a whole .
 You can travel to Giza to see the Great Pyramid and the Sphinx, or even take advantage of the opportunity to try a camel ride.
 In the city of Cairo itself, there’s also the Egyptian Museum, documenting the history of the city and the country as a whole.